I know I make my people uncomfortable, and embarrass even those who come to hear me sing.

 Let me start with an embarrassing story.

 About ten years ago, the children’s bookshop I was working in, merged with it’s adult mothership.
 Although I was (and still am) an avid reader, my taste in books was eclectic and tended towards popular books or those picked up for a bargain in sales and second hand shops.
 At that time, my favourite contemporary book was probably The Time Traveller’s Wife.
 I enjoyed reading series, having not long completed all 21 books in the Master and Commander series.
-I loved Stephen King and Jane Austen.
+I loved Stephen King and Jane Austen and Vikram Seth.
 Literary awards didn’t really interest me at all.
 I just read what I liked or interested me.
 I reread my favourites a lot.

 Moving into the main bookshop was a steep learning curve and required a super quick catch up on award winning Australian fiction in particular.
 I got my first big lesson in the first month.
 Unannounced, an author and publicist popped in to say hello.
 It was lunch time, and I was the only one manning the shop front.